maneatingape/advent-of-code-rust/README.md

 # Advent of Code [![checks-badge]][checks-link] [![docs-badge]][docs-link]

-Complete 2023 to 2019 and 2017 to 2015 entries for the annual [Advent of Code] challenge, written in performant Rust.
+Complete 2023 to 2015 entries for the annual [Advent of Code] challenge, written in performant Rust.

 ## Features